fsavitsk/Stlawu-HPC-Tutorial/docs/tutorials/tensorgpu.md

 ```bash
 [usr@ada]$ sbatch mnist_job.slurm
 ```
-Note, using the array flag will run multiple copies of your job, 0-0 will run 1, 0-1 will run 2, 0-2 will run 3 and so on.
-If you have more jobs than available space then some will sit in the queue until space is available for them to run.
+If all the GPUs are being used, then your job will sit in the queue until space is available for it to run.

-If you wish to run a single job and not an array of them then small modifications are needed to the python file above so it won't crash without the array flag.

 Remember you can check on your job using squeue.